Authors often lament about the cost of editing on social media. And I don’t blame them; editing isn’t cheap.

 2. Time it takes

-On average, editors can edit three–ten pages an hour, depending on the type of editing, the state of the original manuscript, and the speed of the person in general.
+On average, editors can edit four–ten pages an hour, depending on the type of editing, the type of material, the state of the original, and the speed of the person in general.
 (Note: a page is defined as 250 words.)

 That adds up to a lot of time spent editing one manuscript.

-Some editors do bill for admin time like email communications, invoicing, bookeeping etc. But they won’t bill you for time spent learning their craft, marketing to find clients, and maintaining a website or a blog (see the hourly rate broken down chart after the next section).
+Some editors do bill for admin time like email communications, invoicing, bookeeping etc. But even if they bill for that, they won’t bill you for time spent learning their craft, marketing to find clients, and maintaining a website or a blog (see the hourly rate broken down chart after the next section).
+All editors have non-billable hours.

 3. Freelancers have other expenses